Jigging Technique

 Saltwater Jigging Spoon

 Another is a lighter type that is called a Bucktail Lure which is made from the hair of a male Deer called a buck and is also used for bottom fishing in shallower water as in Bays.
-The modern versions use synthetic fibers and often sport soft plastic ‘jelly worm’ tails.
+The modern versions use synthetic fibers and often sport soft plastic ‘jellyworm’ tails.

 They work well on species like Weakfish or Sea trout they are great for Flounder fishing and on good days Blues will hit them all day long.
 Tie your line to Bucktails directly for the best live-action.

 Jigging Spoons– These are heavy jigs shaped like spoons.
 They are bounced off the bottom and you normally are active “jigging,” which makes it look like a dying Shad or other baitfish that are injured first attracting a predator fish and look like they are easy dinner.
-They are made for fresh and saltwater and can be colored to look like certain species of baitfish and heavy enough for holding the bottom and great for deep ocean use.
+They are made for fresh and saltwater and can be colored to look like certain species of baitfish heavy enough for holding the bottom and great for deep ocean use.

 How to Fish a Jig From Shore